Elastic modulus measurements of cooked Lutefisk: Materials and methods

 As the plate-plate geometry is not properly filled with the fish, the strain and stress values are not those provided by the rheometer software, but they must be calculated from the rotation angle and the torque.
 Conversion relations between the torque T and the stress $\tau$, and between the rotation angle $\varphi$ and the strain $\gamma$ are

 where R = 8 mm is the sample radius and H is the distance between the plates, which is measured for each sample.
-For most \textit{Lutefisk} fillets, four samples were cut and tested, where we present the average value of the elasticity, and the maximal and minimal values are indicated by the error bars (see results below).
+In order to use these equations, we need to check that the inertia of the rotating plate is small enough, i.e. the contribution to the measured stress due to inertia is negligible compared to the stress related to the sample \cite{2015_Ewoldt, 2017_Hudson}.
+This point will be discussed in paragraph \ref{part_shape_curves}.
+For each \textit{Lutefisk} fillet, four samples were cut and tested, where we present the average value of the elasticity, and the maximal and minimal values are indicated by the error bars (see results below).